Average Weather in Jacksonville Arkansas, United States

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Jacksonville are 34.866 deg latitude, -92.110 deg longitude, and 256 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Jacksonville are 34.866 deg latitude, -92.110 deg longitude, and 256 ft elevation.

-The topography within 2 miles of Jacksonville contains only modest variations in elevation, with a maximum elevation change of 115 feet, and an average elevation above sea level of 268 feet.
+The topography within 2 miles of Jacksonville contains only modest variations in elevation, with a maximum elevation change of 115 feet and an average elevation above sea level of 268 feet.
 Within 10 miles also contains only modest variations in elevation (377 feet).
-Within 50 miles contains very significant variations in elevation (1,608 feet).
+Within 50 miles contains only modest variations in elevation (1,608 feet).

 The area within 2 miles of Jacksonville is covered by artificial surfaces (66%), cropland (17%), and trees (12%), within 10 miles by cropland (46%) and trees (25%), and within 50 miles by cropland (45%) and trees (37%).

 This report illustrates the typical weather in Jacksonville, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There are 3 weather stations near enough to contribute to our estimation of the temperature and dew point in Jacksonville.

 For each station, the records are corrected for the elevation difference between that station and Jacksonville according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.

 The estimated value at Jacksonville is computed as the weighted average of the individual contributions from each station, with weights proportional to the inverse of the distance between Jacksonville and a given station.